-Through the continued implementation of MRP-associated and other watershed stewardship programs, SMCWPPP anticipates that stream conditions and water quality in local creeks will continue to improve over time.
+Through the continued implementation of the above MRP-associated and other watershed stewardship programs, SMCWPPP anticipates that stream conditions and water quality in local creeks will continue to improve over time.
 In the near term, toxicity observed in creeks should decrease as pesticide regulations better incorporate water quality concerns during the pesticide registration process.
-In the longer term, control measures implemented to "green" the "grey" infrastructure and disconnect impervious areas constructed over the course of the past 50 plus years will take time to implement.
+In the longer term, control measures implemented to "green" the "grey" infrastructure and disconnect impervious areas constructed over many decades will take time to implement.
 Consequently, it may take several decades to observe the benefits of these important, large-scale improvements to our watersheds in our local creeks.
 Long-term creek status monitoring programs designed to detect these changes over time are therefore beneficial to our collective understanding of the condition and health of our local waterways.